microsoft/Orb/README.md

 # Installation
 Download the latest installer from the [releases page.](https://github.com/microsoft/Orb/releases)

+To setup Orb for your organization, take a look at the [Onboarding guide](./dist/resources/app/documentation/onboarding.md)

 # Features
 ## Object and Context Driven
 Orb allows you to rapidly browse through information based on an object hierarchy.